 - 3.8.
+As an ecosystem service classification that aims for a global reach CICES needs to be applicable in many different contexts.
+Hence its approach to, and criteria for, defining individual ecosystem services need to be sufficiently general to be relevant in many different situations.
+This means that in applying CICES for identifying ecosystem service flows additional information on a specific setting or context is often needed for using CICES successfully in identifying final ecosystem services flows. - 3.9.
 Although the threshold for what constitutes a final service is well defined in theory, in practice whether something is regarded as a final service depends on context.
 For example, if the water in a lake is used directly as a source for drinking, then it could be regarded as a final service.
-If, however, the focus is on the service of recreational fishing, the fish caught would be regarded as a final service.
-This means that each ecosystem provides a range of ecosystem services that make contributions to human well-being in many different ways. - 3.9.
-The problem of context dependency makes the classification of final ecosystem services difficult.
+If, however, the focus is on the service of recreational fishing, then time spent at the lakeside would be regarded as the final service.
+This means that each ecosystem provides a range of ecosystem services that make contributions to human well-being in many different ways. - 3.10.
+The problem of context dependency makes the identification of final ecosystem services quite complex.
 Thus, while CICES seeks to provide a classification of final services, the table developed should be regarded as providing a classification of potential (i.e., putative) final services.
 It is up to the user to decide whether in a particular application context, the service is to be regarded as final or not, or whether the particular ecosystem property or behaviour is regarded as having a more 'intermediate' status (and could thus better be described via an assessment of ecosystem condition).

-3.10.
+- 3.11.
 In some of the literature on ecosystem services, flows that have an intermediate status are sometimes described as 'intermediate services', which operate alongside more basic ecological structures and processes, or 'supporting services', to underpin the output of final services.
-CICES does not attempt to identify or classify all the things that play this underpinning role, and indeed this guidance avoids the use of the terms 'intermediate' and 'supporting services' entirely, except in the context of between ecosystem flows.
-This is where the output of one ecosystem is regarded as final even though it becomes an input to another.
-This framing of the idea of an intermediate service is consistent with the terminology of the SEEA EA.
-For a more general but detailed discussion of this issue see, for example, Potschin-Young et al. (2017).
-This is not to say that these kinds of thing are unimportant, rather that they are not regarded as services.
+CICES does not attempt to identify or classify all the things that play this underpinning role, and indeed this guidance avoids the use of the terms 'intermediate' and 'supporting services' entirely, except in the context of service flows between ecosystems.
+This is where the output of one ecosystem is regarded as final even though it becomes an input to another. - 3.12.
+This framing of the idea of an intermediate service is consistent with the terminology of SEEA EA.
+For a more general yet detailed discussion of this issue see, for example, Potschin-Young et al. (2017).
+This is not to say that these kinds of outputs are unimportant, rather that they are not regarded as services.
 These could likely be better documented in other ecosystem accounts in terms of the structures, processes and functions that give rise to services.
 These underpinning elements ultimately determine the capacity of the ecosystem to deliver particular services that can be represented by concepts other than that of a service, say in terms of measures of ecosystem condition.
+That is why the SEEA EA framework includes the accounts for ecosystem service accounts.